WQQW (Connecticut)

 WQQW was a radio station on 1590 AM in Waterbury, Connecticut, operating between 1934 and 1992.
+It began broadcast as one of a handful of "high-fidelity" AM stations in 1934, operating on a double-width channel.
+It became a normal station in 1941 upon the adoption of the North American Regional Broadcasting Agreement.
 During this time it changed hands several times.
 In 1996 it was acquired by the Unity Broadcasting Corporation, owner of WWRL, which surrendered the license.

 History

 A high-fidelity station

 On December 19, 1933, the Federal Radio Commission authorized three new channels for high-fidelity operation between 1500 and 1600 kHz.
 (At the time, the AM broadcast band ended at 1500 kHz.)
 These 20 kHz-wide channels were twice as wide as normal AM channels.
 Six applications were heard for the channels, and four of them were approved.
 The application of the Republican-American newspaper group (American-Republican, Inc.) was among these four and was given the experimental call letters W1XBS.
 Transmissions on 1530 kHz with 1,000 watts began November 4, 1934.
 The station offered to retune receivers in order to receive 1530 kHz, and within a year, 98 percent of the station's broadcasting area had receivers that could pick up the station.
 In 1935, W1XBS opened a new New Haven studio facility in the seventh floor of the Liberty Building.

 W1XBS was an affiliate of the short-lived American Broadcasting System, later renamed American Broadcasting Company (no relationship to the Blue Network that later became ABC in the 1940s).
 When this network died on March 26, 1935, W1XBS began taking a new service from the Loew theatre group originating at New York's WHN over the same lines.
 W1XBS later joined WMCA's Inter-City Network, which had stations from Washington to Boston.

 In November 1936, the FCC allowed the four high-fidelity stations to select normal call letters.
 W1XBS became WBRY that December.
 As WBRY, the station changed affiliations, first to the Mutual Broadcasting System and then to CBS Radio.